 We wanted to tell you more about the international students on campus, but this data is not available.

 What is the Age Diversity of the Students?

 Would you prefer a school where the student body represents a mix of different ages and generations, or would you rather have a school where most students are the same age as you?

 The traditional student is between the ages of 18-22.
 At Arlington Baptist University, 49.5% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank ABU #887 in the nation for student age diversity.

 Analyze the age distribution of ABU undergraduates with the following chart.

 Questions About Diversity

-- How important is diversity to Arlington Baptist College?
+- How important is diversity to ABU?